Contracts Guide

 type: spec_derived_test

-source: .wave/output/spec.md
+source: .agents/output/spec.md

-test_dir: .wave/output/tests/Failure Handling
+test_dir: .agents/output/tests/Failure Handling

 Retry Behavior